 Procedures Are Not For Me!

-Some residents hate procedures and will do what ever they can to avoid them.
+Some residents hate procedures and will do whatever they can to avoid them.
 I understand these folks may not become interventional radiologists.
-But, they still need to know the basics of certain procedures such as needle localization, arthrograms, and more.
+But, they still need to know the basics of specific procedures such as needle localization, arthrograms, and more.
 Sure, they can get away with this during residency.
 But, when they try to land their first job, they may have frustrations as they find the only jobs available require “light interventional” work.
 Not learning procedures may affect your future partners and colleagues.
 By not trying to feel comfortable with procedures during residency, you are only hurting yourself!

 I Am Always Right

 Some residents do not accept criticism.
-Residency is the time to learn and change bad behaviors before they become ingrained in practice.
+Residency is the time to learn and change harmful behaviors before they become ingrained in practice.
 We are in the game of treating people, not always thinking we are correct.
 Why would you not want to correct what you are doing wrong?
 It makes no sense.
 You are only hurting your patients and colleagues.
 There is no room for not accepting criticism both during and after residency!

 Don’t Take On Extra Responsibilities

 Each year of radiology residency, you accrue new responsibilities.
 Shirking your responsibilities is a surefire way to become a needy radiologist when you graduate.
-When the technologist comes along to ask a question, don’t send them to someone else to answer it.
+When the technologist comes along to ask a question, please don’t send them to someone else to answer it.
 Take charge of your situation and section.
 Those folks that never take on those additional responsibilities never learn to become an independent radiologist!!!
-Go forth and makes your own path…
+Go forth and makes your path.

-Avoid Destroying Your Residency Experience
+Avoid Destroying Your Residency Radiology Experience